Jchanel08/Eiffel/README.md

 ## Development vs. Production
-You will likely use Eiffel in 2 ways.
-The first is to build your website, in which case you need a local development enviroment.
-Running `yarn eiffel` from your project folder will start a live-reload server which you can see at `http://localhost:4567`.
+When building your website locally: use the terminal command `yarn eiffel` from your project folder to start a live-reload server that will preview your website at `http://localhost:4567`.
+Middleman will run in the background and render the final build version of your website, without creating the actual files in your project folder.

-When you're ready to push the site live, or just send someone a completed version of the HTML that _could_ be loaded onto a server, run `yarn eiffel-build` and you will get a compressed and optimized version of your site in the `/build` folder of your project.
+When you're ready to push the site live, or need a copy of the production-ready code that _could_ be loaded onto a web server: run `yarn eiffel-build` and a compressed  optimized version of your site in the `/build` folder of your project.
 If there are any errors with your build, they will print to the console.

 ## Other helpful tips
-This should allow you to spin up new web projects in a matter of seconds, rather than spending hours building folder structure or finding configurations online.
-Use a modern IDE like [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/) which has a terminal window built into the editor (click and "pull" from the bottom of the window when you're open to your project folder).
-When you're ready to show the world what you've made, deploy to a static-site deployment service like [Netlify](https://netlify.com) and be blown away by how powerful continued deployment makes you feel.
+- This should allow you to spin up new web projects in a matter of seconds, rather than spending hours building folder structure or finding configurations online.
+It is intended to allow for lots of hacking to achieve whatever project you're looking to tackle.
+- Use a modern IDE like [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/) which has a terminal window built into the editor.
+- When you're ready to show the world what you've made, deploy to a static-site deployment service like [Netlify](https://netlify.com) and be blown away by fast your new static content website loads in browsers.